-Central to the 4 Deserts Race Series is its ethos to support local medical and education charities.
-The 4 Deserts has worked closely with the Y.L.
-Yang Education Foundation and Operation Smile in countries around the world raising more than US$750,000.
-Other charities supported include the Royal Flying Doctors in Australia, the Society for the Promotion of Hospice Care in Hong Kong, the Child Welfare Scheme in Nepal and the Ocean Voyages Institute in Antarctica, to name a few.
-In addition, the 4 Deserts Race Series has raised money to support persons affected by natural disasters which have occurred in countries where its events are held, including major earthquakes in China and Chile.
-The 4 Deserts Race Series also encourages its competitors to raise money for charities through its events -- millions of U.S. dollars have been raised by competitors through the 4 Deserts Race Series.
+Central to RacingThePlanet is its ethos to support local medical and education charities.
+RacingThePlanet has worked closely with the Y.L.
+Yang Education Foundation and Operation Smile in countries around the world, raising more than US$750,000.
+Other charities supported through the races include Royal Flying Doctors in Australia, Society for the Promotion of Hospice Care in Hong Kong, Child Welfare Scheme in Nepal, Ocean Voyages Institute in Antarctica, Make-a-Wish Foundation and Fundacion Amigos de Jesus in Chile.